 We rarely do a day ride, something like Amadora – Setúbal, passing in Lagoa de Albufeira and Costa da Caparica and Arrábida beaches.
 Only a handful of times I took the bicycle to go to work, doing the path between the train station and the company.
 However, it is not viable since I do most of the way on the train at rush hour.

-I think I would choose BTT, because it is easier to get more time or opportunities for practicing it.
+I think I would choose BTT because it is easier to get more time or opportunities for practising it.

 Do you think having a hobby is rewarding for everyone?

 Sure.
 Every hobby is important for people to get out of their routines and for developing other skills.